FrederikRogalski/compose-update/README.md

 chmod +x compose-update
 ```

-Then add the file 'update-compose' to your path.
+Then add the file 'compose-update' to your path.

 ## Known issues
 At the moment the script has a problem with reading from stdin.
 Please supply your arguments after the command until this is fixed.